kyesh/on-target-analysis-for-ynab/docs/SECURITY_PLAN.md

 - [ ] Security headers are properly configured
 - [ ] Default configurations are secure

-This comprehensive security plan ensures that the YNAB Off-Target Assignment Analysis application maintains the highest standards of security while providing a seamless user experience.
+This comprehensive security plan ensures that the On Target Analysis for YNAB application maintains the highest standards of security while providing a seamless user experience.